Vehicle Decal Regulations

 POB Map of Terminals

-The Maryland Port Administration (MPA) manages its Dredged Material Management Program to ensure safe navigation, adequate solutions for the placement of dredged material, and benefits to the Chesapeake ecosystem.
+The Maryland Department of Transportation Maryland Port Administration (MDOT MPA) manages its Dredged Material Management Program to ensure safe navigation, adequate solutions for the placement of dredged material, and benefits to the Chesapeake ecosystem.

-Dredging is the removal of sediment that builds up in shipping channels — a critical process for providing safe passage for ships that travel the channels.
-Approximately 150 nautical miles of channels run through the Chesapeake Bay, Patapsco River, and Baltimore Harbor.
-On average, 5 million cubic yards of sediment must be dredged every year to maintain them.
-It’s a continual challenge to find placement sites and new uses for the large amounts of sediment removed from the channels.
+Dredging is the removal of sediments that build up in shipping channels – a critical process for providing safe passage for ships that travel the channels.
+Approximately 150 nautical miles of channels run through the Chesapeake Bay, Patapsco Rive, and Baltimore Harbor.
+On average, 4.7 million cubic yards of sediment must be dredged every year to maintain them.
+Finding solutions with sustainable capacity for this volume of dredged material is an ongoing challenge.

 Safe passage in and around the Port of Baltimore is guided by the Harbor Safety and Coordination Committee, which has been acknowledged as one of the most efficient harbor coordination groups in the county.